John McCain: Donald Trump Never Apologized For 'Captured' Insult

 “If I took offense at everybody who has said something about me, or disparaged me or something like that ― life is too short.
 You’ve gotta move on,” the 81-year-old told Lesley Stahl in an interview that aired Sunday.

-McCain added if he had allowed a “personal relationship” to cloud his judgement on “an issue of this importance to the nation … then I’m not doing my job.”
+McCain added if he had allowed a “personal relationship” to cloud his judgment on “an issue of this importance to the nation … then I’m not doing my job.”

 Trump infamously said at a 2015 event in Iowa that McCain was “not a war hero” because he was “captured” during the Vietnam War.
 McCain endured torture and solitary confinement when he was a prisoner in Hanoi for five and a half years.